AaronXu9/CSCI653_Project/README.md

 ### Core Software Stack

-The following versions are recommended for the pipeline[cite: 271]:
+The following versions are recommended for the pipeline:

 | Component | Software | Version | Role |
 | :--- | :--- | :--- | :--- |